 The Berkshire real estate market in 2013 continued our upward trend with robust sales compared to recent years.
 Sales rose in all property types, including residential single family homes, condos, commercial properties, land, multifamily and mobile homes.
 Overall, Berkshire REALTOR assisted sales totaled almost $356 million dollars and 1445 transactions.
 The total number of real estate sales in Berkshire County rose 9.3% countywide and the dollar volume transacted rose 12.8% overall.

 While northern Berkshire single family and commercial sales retracted this year, the rest of the northern market like the Sea Pines Plantation land for sale, reported increases.
-Central Berkshire shows healthy gains of 7.81% in dollar volume transacted and 9.48% gains in the number of sales.
+Central Berkshire shows healthy gains of 7.81% in dollar volume transacted and 9.48% gains in the number of sales, while commercial property selling is slightly decreasing.
 Southern Berkshire increases outperformed the rest of the region with double digit gains of 20.8% increase in dollar volume and 14.9% in number sold.
 This is the highest recorded dollar volume transacted in the past 6 years, since year end 2007.
 While there are dips and surges in specific price ranges and recorded regional variances, overall the market is very strong.

 Residential sales volume increased by 6%